 - pinch Salt

-- 1 Tbs luke warm Water
+- 1 Tablespoon luke Warm Water

-- Work the dough out with your hands untill smooth.
+- Work the dough out with your hands until smooth.
 Keep aside for 30 min. in the fridge.

 - In the meanwhile make the filling by cooking the Bechamel - white sauce.
-In a pan add the Butter and heat up.
-Add the Flour and keep on stirring on low heat until incorporated.
+In a pan add the butter and heat up.
+Add the flour and keep on stirring on low heat until incorporated.

 - Add the shredded chicken pieces to the sauce and cut your mushrooms into slices and add them to the Bechamel Sauce as well.

-- Take out your dough from the fridge and part it into 2 halves, while one should be a bit bigger compared to the other.
+- Take out your dough from the fridge and make two halves.
+One should be a bit bigger compared to the other.